vsaravind007/personal-blog/blog/content/posts/Engineering-leader-guide-to-ai-adoption.md

 Once AI is in your developer workflow, you should be able to clearly differentiate between "Before AI" and "After AI" through numbers and metrics.
 You should also revise your the performance KPIs accordingly to include the AI assistance.
 The idea is that you should be able to offset the CapEx on AI tools and initiatives through developer productivity or faster turn around times.

 ## Closing Thoughts
-Personally, being part of a few AI adoption initiatives and using AI assistance in my own development workflow, I can clearly see the way forward.
+Personally, being part of a few AI adoption initiatives at SME scale and using AI assistance in my own development workflows, the points above oftem present themselves in different forms, having concrete plans and answers around these defines your success rate.
 Whether you are in the hype train, or in denial, AI tools and AI assisted tools are here to stay.
-All of the major players - Meta, Google, OpenAI, Alibaba and Anthropic are now focusing on smaller, less resource intensive LLMs which means AI tools are going to be there everywhere, developing AI assisted workflows as a tool is already a skill, expect it to be an expectation!
+All of the major players - Meta, Google, OpenAI, Alibaba and Anthropic are now focusing on smaller, less resource intensive LLMs which means AI tools are going to be there everywhere, AI assisted workflows are already becoming common, expect it to be an expectation!